What’s the difference between Sudan and South Sudan?

 A family displaced by the surge of violence in Darfur that began in February 2014 collects clean drinking water at an Oxfam tap stand in Kalma camp.
 Photo: Sahar Ali / Oxfam America

-Oxfam's emergency response in Darfur scaled up rapidly in late 2003 when the crisis first erupted.
-Since then, we have worked with partners and displaced communities on programs that have included delivering clean water and sanitation facilities, sharing information about health and hygiene, helping farmers in vulnerable rural areas improve their harvests, supporting women to start small businesses and to improve their families’ nutrition, helping communities protect themselves from climate-related crises, like drought, and helping leaders build peace in their communities.
+Oxfam first began work in Sudan in 1983, providing humanitarian assistance to people affected by violence in southern areas of the country.
+When violence in Darfur began in 2003, we worked with partners and displaced communities on programs to deliver clean water and sanitation facilities, sharing information about health and hygiene, helping farmers in vulnerable rural areas improve their harvests, supporting women to start small businesses and to improve their families’ nutrition, helping communities protect themselves from climate-related crises, like drought, and helping leaders build peace in their communities.

 Our humanitarian work has also focused on people affected by conflict in the border state of South Kordofan, and we have provided assistance to refugees fleeing conflict in South Sudan.